JoshingYou1/nephrology-nexus/README.md

 #### Lab Results
 ##### Methods
 ###### DELETE /clinics/:clinicId/patients/:patientId/lab-results/:id
     Removes an existing set of lab results from the database.
-The database id of the lab results to be deleted, the<br/> patient who said lab results belong to, and the clinic which said patient belongs to must be provided.
+The database id of the lab results to be deleted, the
+    patient who said lab results belong to, and the clinic which said patient belongs to must be provided.

 ###### GET /clinics/:clinicId/patients/:patientId/lab-results
     Returns all lab results that belong to a specific patient.
-The database id of both said patient and that patient's<br/> corresponding clinic must be provided.
+The database id of both said patient and that patient's
+    corresponding clinic must be provided.

 ###### GET /clinics/:clinicId/patients/:patientId/lab-results/create
     Returns the create page for a set of lab results.
-The database id of both the patient in which the new set of lab<br/> results should belong to and that patient's corresponding clinic must be provided.
-This page contains the lab results<br/> form which has a built-in POST method.
+The database id of both the patient in which the new set of lab
+    results should belong to and that patient's corresponding clinic must be provided.
+This page contains the lab results
+    form which has a built-in POST method.

 ###### GET /clinics/:clinicId/patients/:patientId/lab-results/show/:id
     Returns a single set of lab results that belong to a specific patient.
-The database id of said lab results, the<br/> patient who said lab results belong to, and that patient's corresponding clinic to must be provided.
+The database id of said lab results, the
+    patient who said lab results belong to, and that patient's corresponding clinic to must be provided.

 ###### GET /clinics/:clinicId/patients/:patientId/lab-results/update/:id
     Returns the update page for a set of lab results.
-The database id of the lab results to be updated, the patient who<br/> said lab results belong to, and that patient's corresponding clinic must be provided.
-This page contains the lab<br/> results form which has a built-in PUT method.
+The database id of the lab results to be updated, the patient who
+    said lab results belong to, and that patient's corresponding clinic must be provided.
+This page contains the lab
+    results form which has a built-in PUT method.

 ###### POST /clinics/:clinicId/patients/:patientId/lab-results
     Creates a new set of lab results and adds it to the lab results object of a specific patient.
-The database id of both<br/> said patient and that patient's corresponding clinic must be provided.
+The database id of both
+    said patient and that patient's corresponding clinic must be provided.

 ###### PUT /clinics/:clinicId/patients/:patientId/lab-results/:id
     Updates an existing set of lab results.
-The database id of said lab results, the patient who said lab results belong<br/> to, and that patient's corresponding clinic must be provided.
+The database id of said lab results, the patient who said lab results belong
+    to, and that patient's corresponding clinic must be provided.

 #### Patients
 ##### Methods
 ###### DELETE /clinics/:clinicId/patients/:id
     Removes an existing patient from the database.
-The database id of both the patient to be deleted and that patient's<br/> corresponding clinic must be provided.
-This method includes cascade delete functionality which removes all lab results<br/> that belong to said patient.
+The database id of both the patient to be deleted and that patient's
+    corresponding clinic must be provided.
+This method includes cascade delete functionality which removes all lab results
+    that belong to said patient.

 ###### GET /clinics/:clinicId/patients
     Returns all patients who belong to a specific clinic.
 The database id of said clinic must be provided.

 ###### GET /clinics/:clinicId/patients/create
     Returns the create page for a patient.
-The database id of the clinic in which the new patient should belong to must<br/> be provided.
+The database id of the clinic in which the new patient should belong to must
+    be provided.
 This page contains the patient form which has a built-in POST method.

 ###### GET /clinics/:clinicId/patients/show/:id
     Returns a single patient who belongs to a specific clinic.
-The database id of both said patient and said patient's<br/> corresponding clinic must be provided.
+The database id of both said patient and said patient's
+    corresponding clinic must be provided.

 ###### GET /clinics/:clinicId/patients/update/:id
     Returns the update page for a patient.
-The database id of both the patient to be updated and that patient's<br/> corresponding clinic must be provided.
+The database id of both the patient to be updated and that patient's
+    corresponding clinic must be provided.
 This page contains the patient form which has a built-in PUT method.

 ###### POST /clinics/:clinicId/patients
     Creates a new patient and adds it to the patient object of a specific clinic.
-The database id of said clinic must be<br/> provided.
+The database id of said clinic must be
+    provided.

 ###### PUT /clinics/:clinicId/patients/:id
     Updates an existing patient.
-The database id of both said patient and said patient's corresponding clinic must be<br/> provided.
+The database id of both said patient and said patient's corresponding clinic must be
+    provided.

 #### Users
 ##### Methods